podfuse676-jpg/foodiefrenzy/EMAIL_OTP_TROUBLESHOOTING.md

 1. Share recent Render logs showing the timeout error
 2. Verify your environment variables are set correctly
 3. Try the test scripts locally to isolate the issue
-4. Check that you're using an App Password, not your regular Gmail password
+4. Check that you're using a valid Resend API key
-5. Consider switching to SendGrid or another email service provider
+5. Consider verifying your domain in Resend dashboard